-Thakadu River Camp is situated in the eastern section of the malaria-free Madikwe Game Reserve, just a 5 hour drive from Johannesburg, or 3 hours from Sun City.
+Thakadu River Camp is set along the banks of the Marico River, in the eastern section of the malaria-free 75,000 hectare Madikwe Game Reserve.

-Both morning and evening game drives offer completely different opportunities and sightings.
+Morning and evening game drives offer completely different opportunities and sightings.
 Expect to see everything from elephant and rhino to lion and giraffe during a morning game drive, when as well as the wildlife you get to enjoy the sounds and smells that accompany the dawning of a new day.
 Leopards are a bit more difficult to spot but should you wish to find this well-hidden creature, evening game drives are your best bet.
-As the sun sets, as well as leopard you may be able to spot hyena, lion, jackals, birds of prey and much more.
+As the sun sets, as well as leopard you may be lucky and spot hyena, lion, jackals, birds of prey and much more.

 Add To Wishlist